RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | createdByUserId| String| A user ID to filter the retention policies by.

 ## Box.getRetentionPolicyAssignment
 Used to retrieve information about a retention policy assignment.
+Only Business Plus or Enterprise account.

 | Field                      | Type  | Description
 |----------------------------|-------|----------